melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 I also collected seeds in the open southern parts of the S meadow.
 This was mostly open pockets alleys and alcoves.

+### Oct 16 2021

+Started taking sensors down.
+I took down: 16, 19, 25, 33, 39, 48, and 75.
+I left the rebar in place and placed an orange cap over the exposed tip.
+I will need to take these out by the end of the season.

+I left sensors 2 and 22 in place, replacing the battery.
+Sensor 2 will be useful as a reference and 22 I just want to get as much data as possible for.
+Sensors 6, 57, 63, 67, 70, and 77 were also left in place.

+Snow... it's there.
+Nearly all lodgepole subcanopy had a thin layer of snow.
+Southern meadow boundaries (e.g. plot 75) had a thicker layer more than an inch.
+Meadow interiors are mostly but not completely snow-free (plot 2 and downhill of that had a thin layer).
+Seems to make seed addition infeasible.
+So it goes.

+### Nov 7 2021

+n.b.
+I took down remaining sensors on Oct.
+25. Sensors 2 and 6 were knocked over; I am assuming these are due to moose or elk?
+Snow was nearly entirely gone.

+On this day Matt and I took coordinates of the plot locations with a RTX9 GPS borrowed from UNAVCO.
+We started around 9 and were finished between 1 and 2 with no apparent problems.
+We used a stabilizing tripod which Matt said made the work much easier.
+All points were shot with precision below half a meter in any direction, with an exception for plot 48 for which we had difficulty establishing a connection.
+This one was shot with a precision of 1m.
+According to Matt all coordinates were shot in WGS84 on job `niwo_gcp1111`.
+See file `sensors_and_loggers/elk_2021_sens_latlon_2021nov8.csv` (filename is because points were processed and uploaded on this date by Matt).